 Calamintha nepeta For Sale Online

-Calamintha nepeta subsp.
-This minty-scented herbaceous perennial has been voted as 2021 Perennial of the Year, and we're glad since it is a dream to work with.
+Calamintha nepeta subsp nepeta.
+This minty-scented herbaceous perennial has been voted 2021 Perennial of the Year, and we're glad since it is a dream to work with.
 Nepeta is a brilliant perennial that will create a floating river of delicate white flowers along your garden edges and borders.
-Calamintha is an easy to grow, drama-free, and a reliable summer blooming perennial.
-Its shrub-like habit makes it great for borders, ground-covers, and rock walls.
+Calamintha is an easy-to-grow, drama-free, and reliable summer blooming perennial.
+Its shrub-like habit makes it great for borders, ground covers, and rock walls.

 2021 Perennial of the Year